lanelayer/lanelayer.github.io/index.md

 - Paste your address in the “Core Lane Address” field and submit.
 - You will receive 0.00001 laneBTC (see LaneBTC tab of this site)

+### 4) Send some laneBTC!

+- Find someone to send 0.0000001 laneBTC to in the Discord :) You'll need an address to send to